jul/archery/docs/source/index.rst

 What is archery?
 ================

 It is an enhancement of MutableMapping based on Mixins.
-It currently only offer:
+It currently only offers:

 * addition;
 * substraction;